isomerpages/govtech-stp/index.md

       button: View More
       subtitle: News on border measures
   - infopic:
-      title: An Inter-Agency Collaboration
-      description: The SafeTravel Website is brought to you by the <a href="https://www.ica.gov.sg/">Immigration & Checkpoints Authority</a>
-        and these agencies<span>:</span>
-      alt: Inter Agencies Collaboration
-      image: /images/STO_Banner.gif
-  - infopic:
       title: Ministry of Health News Highlights
       subtitle: Other Resources
       description: Latest news on local and border health measures